satuelisa/DBforWeb/README.md

 - ascending: increasing order, from lower to higher values
 - descending: decreasing order, from higher to lower values

+### Session 3

+- join: link rows of one table into rows of another table in a specific manner, usually by matching keys in one to keys in another

 ## Assignments

 The participation journal and the weekly reflections are detailed at [Overleaf](https://www.overleaf.com/read/rtppdwxqwscb) in addition to being incorporated in `myCourses` LMS on which the classes are held.
 All submissions must be done through the LMS, respecting the deadlines as shown there.